jwalareddy/cs5293sp20-project1/README.md

   ├── test_genders.py
   └── test_dates
 ~~~
+## Platform used :
+I used Google Cloud Platform to create a VM instance in the cloud.
+I used it for cloning the Git repository, and made changes using the following github actions.

 ## Git Repository commands :
 Initially we create a private repository in ouy github accounts using the name cs5293p20-project1.
 We clone the repository link into our Linux environment by using the following command :